isaacrbls/ReportIt-Web/webuidraftjs_wdb/RECAPTCHA_FIX_GUIDE.md

 # reCAPTCHA Fix Guide

-## ✅ Quick Fix Applied
+## ✅ Solution Applied

-The reCAPTCHA has been temporarily disabled to allow the forgot password page to work during development.
+The reCAPTCHA is now using **Google's test keys** that work on localhost and any domain.

 ## Error Explanation

-The error "ERROR for site owner: Invalid domain for site key" occurs because:
+The error "ERROR for site owner: Invalid domain for site key" occurred because:
 - reCAPTCHA keys are tied to specific domains
-- The current site key `6Le5EqYrAAAAAP2mb8lP1ASQekXl_4B70T87eYyl` is not authorized for your current domain (localhost or your deployment URL)
+- The previous site key `6Le5EqYrAAAAAP2mb8lP1ASQekXl_4B70T87eYyl` was not authorized for localhost

 ## Current Status

-✅ **Forgot password page now works** - CAPTCHA validation temporarily bypassed ⚠️ **CAPTCHA is hidden** - Not visible on the page
-⚠️ **No bot protection** - Should be re-enabled for production
+✅ **CAPTCHA is visible and working** - Using Google's test keys ✅ **No domain errors** - Test keys work on all domains ⚠️ **Using test keys** - These ALWAYS pass validation (no real bot protection) ⚠️ **For development only** - Replace with real keys for production

-## How to Get New reCAPTCHA Keys (For Production)
+## How to Get Real reCAPTCHA Keys (For Production)

+**Site Key**: `6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI`
+**Secret Key**: `6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe`

+These are official Google test keys that:
+- ✅ Work on any domain (localhost, 127.0.0.1, etc.)
+- ✅ Display the reCAPTCHA widget
+- ⚠️ ALWAYS pass validation (no real protection)
+- ⚠️ Should NOT be used in production

 ### Step 1: Go to Google reCAPTCHA Admin
 Visit: https://www.google.com/recaptcha/admin